Jahia/jcrestapi/README.md

     "name" : <the mixin's unescaped name>,
     "links" : {
-        "self" : <URI identifying the resource associated with the mixin in the context of the enclosing node>, "type" : <URI identifying the resource associated with the mixin's node type>
+        "self" : "<URI identifying the resource associated with the mixin in the context of the enclosing node>", "type" : "<URI identifying the resource associated with the mixin's node type>" }
-    }

 #### Examples